Last updated in November 2018

-A factor of major importance for the country’s economy, however, is the employment of Kiribati seafarers on German merchant ships.
-German shipping companies provide training staff for the Marine Training Centre in the capital city and run an employment bureau for Kiribati seafarers.
-More than 5000 of them currently work for German shipping companies.
-Their annual remittances amount to more than five million US dollars.
-Together with the sale of fishing licences, these money transfers constitute the country’s largest source of foreign exchange revenue.
-Germany makes substantial contributions to the country’s development via the European Union.
+A factor of major importance for the country’s economy is the employment of Kiribati seafarers on German merchant ships, as mentioned above.
+German shipping companies provide training staff for the Marine Training Centre in the capital city and also run an employment bureau for Kiribati seafarers.
+More than 5000 of them work for German shipping companies.
+Their annual remittances amount to approximately five million US dollars.
+Together with the sale of fishing licences, these money transfers constitute the country’s largest source of foreign exchange Revenue.

 In bilateral development cooperation, Germany is active in the financing of technical cooperation microprojects in Kiribati.
-These include the construction of a flood protection wall in Rawannawi Village on Marakei Island and the provision of kitchen utensils for three secondary schools.
+These include constructing a flood protection wall in Rawannawi Village on Marakei Island, increasing the holdings of the Marine Training Centre’s library, equipping a school on Abemama atoll with desks, and providing kitchen utensils for three secondary schools.
 In addition, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) is conducting various projects in the Pacific island states that also benefit Kiribati.
 One example is the regional project entitled “Coping with climate change in the Pacific island region”, which is strengthening the region’s capacity to adapt to climate change by providing advisory services.
-Another GIZ project, which is designed to improve the management of marine and coastal biodiversity and is due to run until 2018, is being conducted in a number of Pacific island countries including Kiribati.
-Germany is also helping to promote Kiribati’s development through its contributions to the EU’s European Development Fund.
+Another GIZ project, which is designed to improve the management of marine and coastal biodiversity and runs until the end of 2018, is being conducted in a number of Pacific island countries including Kiribati.
+Germany also helps to promote Kiribati’s development through its contributions to the European Development Fund (EDF).
 Priority areas here include mainly health care, but also agricultural development, alternative energy sources and vocational training.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.